Duchess Meghan Convinced Prince Harry To Dump His Former Wingman, Tom Inskip

 “Harry’s a proud man, and a sensitive man.
 He’d be very upset at the idea of people criticizing his wife.
 He’s utterly besotted.”

-Before Meghan, and before Inskip’s Jamaica wedding, Prince Harry and Skippy did the wingman thing, two redheaded peas in a pod, but after the royal wedding the dynamic changed.
+Before Meghan, and before Inskip’s Jamaica wedding, Prince Harry and Skippy did the wingman thing, two redheaded peas in a pod, but after the royal wedding, the dynamic changed.
 Inskip and his new wife were invited to the wedding ceremony of Prince Harry and Meghan Markle, but he was bumped from the evening affair at Frogmore House.

 #News Prince Harry Harry was made to 'banish' former wingman Tom Inskip, Tatler claims – Daily M #BreakingNews https://t.co/TaUOuANCPy pic.twitter.com/yBdGYfH0od